• Skip to primary navigation

 map of the national underground railroad

-One of the exhibits allows you to step inside a home with secret hiding spaces used as a safe haven for slaves traveling along the underground railroad.
+One of the exhibits allows you to step inside a home with secret hiding spaces used as a safe haven for freedom seekers traveling along the underground railroad.

-6. The short films at the museum will challenge to see things through the eyes of a slave
+The short films at the museum will challenge you to see things through the perspective of a slave.

 invisible slavery exhibit at National Underground Railroad Freedom Center in Cincinnati